kuyugama/fundi/README.md

 - **It simplifies code writing.** Dependency injection reduces boilerplate and improves maintainability.
 - **Lack of DI libraries for functional programming in Python.** Or maybe I just didn't want to find one :3

-Let me know if you'd like any tweaks! 😃

 ### No more words, let's try!

 ```python